 |momentum||second order upwind|

 |x-velocity, y-velocity||0 m.s-1|

-At the end of the solution process, we obtain two-dimensional counters of pressure, velocity, temperature, as well as two-dimensional pathlines in three different simulation steps.
+At the end of the solution process, we obtain two-dimensional counters of pressure, velocity, and temperature, as well as two-dimensional pathlines in three different simulation steps.
 The first step is without applying the MHD model and we compare the Prandtl number and consequently the amount of dynamic viscosity in four different values.
-The second step is by defining the MHD model and assuming a constant prandtl number, we compare the value of the Hartmann number and consequently the magnitude of the magnetic flux in four different values but in a fixed direction.
+The second step is by defining the MHD model and assuming a constant Prandtl number, we compare the value of the Hartmann number and consequently the magnitude of the magnetic flux in four different values but in a fixed direction.